silentgameplays/gzdoom-mod-fix-for-Windows/README.md

 6. In the GZDoom Welcome menu select Doom 2:Hell on Earth

-7. For Video Settings Select OpenGL
+7. For Video Settings Select OpenGL or Vulkan

 8. Select Don't Ask Me Again checkbox in order for the menu not to show up every time you launch the game